 Fair for Its Day: Many complain about the ending, but in historical context Shakespeare was writing in a time when women were just beginning to be treated like human beings rather than the property of men.
 The character of Kate was pushing the boundaries of what was acceptable in society, so some agree that Shakespeare added the themes of female submissiveness to appease his audience.

-Values Resonance: Modern series such as the Fifty Shades and Submissive trilogies (written in the 21st century) also tell the story of a domineering man turning a woman into his submissive, and modern female readers apparently love them.
+Values Resonance: Modern series such as the Fifty Shades and Submissive trilogies (written in the 21st century by women) also tell the story of a domineering man turning a woman into his submissive, and some modern female readers apparently love them.
+The play also pre-dates the S&M fantasy (or at least the recognition thereof) with its dominant vs. submissive roles by several centuries.